You Don’t Have to Play With Your Children

 Some of my most cherished memories are of my parents pitching a baseball or playing card games or board games with me.
 Just two things, you guys.
 We did those two things that my parents also enjoyed doing and I ended up with fond memories.

-I remember my mom trying to play Barbies with me, but I could tell she was just putting in an effort.
+I remember my mom trying to play Barbies with me a few times, but I could tell she was just putting in an effort.
 I felt like I was wasting her time in those moments even though she never said so.

 The truth is that kids don’t care what you play with them as long as you are truly into it.
 If you’re dragging yourself through another video game with one eye on the clock, they notice.
 It’s okay for you be honest about not enjoying the same things they enjoy.